Apple says U.S. tariffs on China would hit 'wide range' of products

-Apple does not disclose specific revenues for most of the affected products, but the Apple Watch may be the biggest seller.
-It brought in about $6.1 billion in revenue last year, according to an estimate from analyst firm Bernstein, a small portion of Apple`s $229 billion in overall sales.
+Apple did not disclose specific revenues for most of the affected products, but of those the Apple Watch may be the biggest seller.
+It brought in about $6.1 billion in revenue last year, according to an estimate from analyst firm Bernstein.
+That represents a small portion of Apple`s $229 billion in overall sales.

 "Our concern with these tariffs is that the U.S. will be hardest hit, and that will result in lower U.S. growth and competitiveness and higher prices for U.S. consumers," Apple said in the letter.

-The letter did not mention the iPhone, which accounted for about two-thirds of its $229 billion in revenue in its most recent fiscal year.
-The letter also made no mention of Apple`s iPad, which brought in $19.2 billion in sales in the most recent year, or most of its Mac computers, which generated $25.8 billion.
+The letter did not mention the iPhone, which accounted for about two-thirds of Apple`s $229 billion in revenue in its most recent fiscal year.
+The letter also made no mention of the iPad, which brought in $19.2 billion in sales in the most recent year, or most of its Mac computers, which generated $25.8 billion.

 Apple did say its MacMini, a low-priced computer that comes without a keyboard or mouse, would be affected.